 1. Weather in India & Advise:

 Advise: Off-season.
 Accommodation and Air travel are cheapest during this period.
-Despite the weather restrictions, a lot of tourists visit India during this period as the cost for travel and stay are at minimum.
+Despite the weather restrictions, a lot of tourists visit India during this period as the cost of travel and stay are at a minimum.

 2. Visa & Vaccination

 To enter India you need a valid passport, visa and an onward/return ticket.
 If your passport is lost or stolen, immediately contact your country’s representative.
 It’s wise to keep photocopies of your airline ticket and the identity and visa pages from your passport in case of emergency.
 There are restrictions on entry for some nationalities.
 In case the local visa issuing office requires a certificate from a registered organization in India, the same can be requested at the time of booking.
 Visitors also need a valid permit to visit certain restricted/protected areas.
 Here is a comprehensive list of vaccinations advised to those visiting India.

 Hepatitis A: This vaccination is recommended for all travelers to India.

 Hepatitis B: Travelers who may have intimate contact with local residents should take this vaccination, especially if their period of stay is more than 6 months.

 Typhoid: All travelers are recommended to take Typhoid vaccination.